spachava753/kpkg/README.md

 # kpkg

 A binary to install various K8s ecosystem related binaries.
-Heavily inspired by [arkade](https://github.com/alexellis/arkade)
+Inspired by [arkade](https://github.com/alexellis/arkade)

 I needed a tool to solve my problem of installing a bunch of different binaries that are either necessary, helpful, or